 Even a “God” like Kanye West uses Shopify.
-Although his store is pretty empty at the moment, Kanye uses the ecommerce platform to sell his fashion.
+Although his store is pretty empty at the moment, Kanye uses the Famous Shopify stores to sell his fashion.
 Currently, the store asks visitors to enter their email addresses to receive information for when new items are released.

 Matching the minimal clothing line, the design of his store is simplistic too, using a monochromatic colour scheme.
 Unless you’ve built yourself a personal brand like Kanye has, you’ll probably want to make your store a bit more accessible to your customers.
 Actually having products to sell might be a good idea too.
 The illusion of exclusivity might work for Kanye, but you probably won’t want to pay for a Shopify plan if you don’t have anything to sell.

 Kendall and Kylie Jenner are two of the biggest beauty and style influencers in the world.
 The sisters have joined forces and created their Kendall + Kylie online fashion store, where their millions of fans can purchase from their collection of clothes, shoes and accessories.